Jewish Music in Berlin

 Anyone who associates Jewish music exclusively with klezmer will be in for a surprise in Berlin.
 Increasingly, young artists are combining Jewish musical traditions with elements of modern styles.
 The range covers the entire gambit of genres.
-While events across the city have looked back on the capital's cultural diversity in the 1920s as part of Berlin’s current theme of the year, "Diversity Destroyed", a vibrant and forward-looking development can also be seen on the stages of today.
+While events across the city have looked back in 2013 on the capital's cultural diversity in the 1920s as part of Berlin’s theme of the year, "Diversity Destroyed", a vibrant and forward-looking development can also be seen on the stages of today.

 This is because Jewish Berlin is much more than just a past phenomenon to be remembered and commemorated; it is an active part of the present-day identity of the city.
 It's exciting to discover the diverse ways Berlin artists are mixing their own styles with Jewish traditions and experiences to create something entirely new.
 We've put together a small selection for you here below.

 Classics such as "Bei mir bist du sheyn" are anything but old-fashioned or pure nostalgia for singer Sharon Brauner.
 Brauner, who grew up in West Berlin, combines the songs of her childhood with elements from jazz and pop, Balkan polka, Arabic music, and even South American rhythms on her album Jewels. www.sharonbrauner.de

 Yiddish Way of Life in the 21st Century